wulymammoth/wulymammoth/README.md

 ---

 Hi there, stranger! 👋  I'm David.
 I do keyboard cat things and enjoy sharing them with others.
-I enjoy collaborative work where all involved are learning, challenged, and having a good time doing it
+I enjoy collaborative work where all involved are learning, challenged, and having a good time doing it.

 ---

 **quick-hitters/about**

-- applied computer science . code for fun . sports fanatic (NBA, NFL) . hip-hop . fueled by imposter-syndrome 😬
+- applied computer science . programming is a pastime . sports fanatic (NBA, NFL) . hip-hop .
+EDM . fueled by imposter-syndrome 😬
-- programming languages (using or dabbling/dabbled in) : Elixir, Erlang, Python, Ruby, Clojure, Rust, Go, JavaScript, Kotlin, Haskell, and many more
+- programming languages (using/dabbling/dabbled) : PureScript, Elixir, Erlang, Python, Ruby, Clojure, Rust, Go, JavaScript, Kotlin, Haskell, and many more
 - fast keyboard-centric (mouseless) workflows : Unix utilities, Alacritty (terminal), NeoVim/Vim, fzf, ripgrep, tmux

 ---